 Fundamental rights - Greece

-There is no special competent court in Greece before which to seek redress in the event of an alleged violation of fundamental rights.
+In Greece there is no special court with jurisdiction to deal with a breach of fundamental rights.
 Depending on the nature of the violating offence or act, redress may be sought before national civil, criminal or administrative courts.

 Whether or not a fundamental right has been violated is determined on the basis of national substantive law.
 The procedure to be followed before the competent (civil, criminal or administrative) court is provided for in national procedural (civil, criminal or administrative) law.